paulobueno90/Forecasting-Time-Series-with-Prophet/README.md

 ## Notebooks Description
 This is public notebook and can be used.
-- Animal_Shelter.ipynb: Notebook with basic time-series exploration, forecasting with prophet and covid restrictions effects using correlation with ['Mobility and Engagement Index'](https://www.dallasfed.org/research/mei)
+- Animal_Shelter.ipynb: Notebook with basic time-series exploration, forecasting with prophet and quick correlation between covid restrictions and adoptions ['Mobility and Engagement Index'](https://www.dallasfed.org/research/mei)

 ## Summary
-This challenge was provided by Arvato Financial Solutions for the Udacity Data Science Nanodegree Program.
-There were two major steps in the project and the submission

-#### Customer Segmentation Report
-With data of customers of a mail-order sales company in Germany and comparing it with demographics information for the general population.
-In this part it is used unsupervised learning techniques to perform customer segmentation, identifying through clusters the parts of the population that best describe the customer of the company.

-#### Supervised Learning Model
-This part it is used the knowledge from the previous analysis and a machine learning model is build to predict whether or not a person will become a customer.

-#### Kaggle Competition
-With the model created, it is time to submit the predictions of the test data to this [Kaggle Competition](https://www.kaggle.com/c/udacity-arvato-identify-customers)
+This project was made thinking on learning how to use prophet for time-series tasks, although it couldn't achieve an excellent performance, it was worthy the exercise and visualization.
+There were 3 steps in this project.

+#### Exploring time-series data

+#### Use prophet to forecast this time-series as the official doc suggests.

+#### Extra: showing with data the relation between the animal shelter adoptions and covid mobility restrictions.

 ## Results
 There are a lot of features missing description which was needed further investigation but i didn't have the time to adress.
 Therefore in summary, looking into data it can be said that the group of potencial customers are likely to have these characteristics: